Best coastal walks in Suffolk

 Snape Maltings to Aldeburgh (6 miles/ 2.5 hours)

 Snape Maltings has some lovely strolls in a range of distances, but for a coastal cure take the Sailor’s Path from Snape to Aldeburgh.
-It’s a bit long for a circular route back, unless you’ve got all day but there is a bus route back (lockdown rules allowing).
+It’s a bit long for a circular route back unless you’ve got all day, but there is a bus route back.

 RSPB Minsmere circular coast trail (2 miles)

-January and February might not be good for much, but they are brilliant months for twitchers with all the winter visitors to spot.
+Spring’s a brilliant season for twitchers as all the feathery fair-weather visitors arrive.
 RSBP Minsmere is a favourite with the likes of Chris Packham, so grab your binoculars and enjoy the 2 mile stroll around this famous coastal reserve, keeping your eyes peeled for wading birds, bitterns and otters among the reedbeds.
 Route here.

 Southwold to Covehithe circular (10.5 miles)

-Pack a picnic as this is a long walk, but with nothing much else to do this lockdown why not spend a day taking in the beauty of these two contrasting Suffolk beaches – from the candy-coloured beach huts of Southwold to the bleak but beautiful Covehithe?
+Pack a picnic as this is a long walk, but with beaches this beautiful why not make a day of it: contrast the candy-coloured beach huts of Southwold with the bleak but beautiful Covehithe.
 The walk begins in Southwold and follows the coast northwards, over Easton Broad towards Covehithe.
-Once you’ve seen the incredible church ruins at Covehithe you head inland to circle back to the start.
+Once you’ve seen the incredible church ruins at Covehithe, you head inland to circle back to the start.